JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 The on-premises DNS Server must be configured to forward DNS queries for OCI domains to the hub listener `listener.dns.mgmtfra.oraclevcn.com`.
 In our example, this includes domains `mgmtfra.oraclevcn.com`, `wk1fra.oraclevcn.com`, and `wk2fra.oraclevcn.com`.
-Note the hub listener must be specified by IP address; not by its hostname.
+Note the hub listener must be specified by IP address, not by its hostname.

 ## Forwarding Rules and VCN DNS Labels